ycexiao/scikit-package/doc/source/frequently-asked-questions.rst

 How can I change who is authorized to release a package?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In ``.github/workflows/build-wheel-release-upload.yml``, modify ``github_admin_username`` to the desired GitHub username.
-This username will be able to authorize the release by pushing the tag as instructed :ref:`here <release-instructions-project-owner>`.
+This username will be able to authorize the release by pushing the tag as instructed :ref:`here <release-instructions-project-maintainer>`.

 How is the package version set and retrieved?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^